qchenevier/MBA_memoire/doc/quotes.md

 **Undisciplined strategy.**

 Big-bang disrupters contradict everything you know about competitive strategy.
-According to Michael Treacy and Fred Wiersema's classic _The Discipline of Market Leaders_ (and their article @Treacy1993), businesses should align strategic goals along one-and only one-of three value disciplines: low cost ("operational excellence"), constant innovation ("product leadership"), or customized oﬀerings ("customer intimacy").
-Failing to choose, said the authors, meant "ending up in a muddle" [@Downes2013].

-Big-bang disrupters, however, are thoroughly undisciplined.
-They start life with better performance at a lower price and greater customization.
-They compete with mainstream products on all three value disciplines right from the start.
-Consider the three major costs in a product or service: the parts and manufacturing, the embedded technologies and intellectual property, and a prorated share of development costs.
-By continually and dramatically lowering all three at once, today's technology makes it possible to sell new products and services more cheaply than the inferior alternatives they displace [@Downes2013].

-Customers are so accustomed to this eﬀect that they are coming to expect every product or service to get cheaper and better with each passing day.
-Under these conditions you can't win simply by becoming more disciplined with your current strategy.
-More rigorous strategic focus just blinds you to the next wave of disruption coming at you from the side [@Downes2013].
+Customers are so accustomed to this eﬀect that they are coming to expect every product or service to get cheaper and better with each passing day [@Downes2013].

-Google Maps Navigation competes with stand-alone GPS devices on all three value disciplines: It is clearly the cost leader.
-It is constantly being updated and rereleased, making it the leading innovator as well.
-And by oﬀering seamless integration with mobile phone contact lists, the web, e-mail, and apps such as Yelp, it likewise wins on the dimension of customer intimacy [@Downes2013].

 **Surviving Big-Bang Disruption.**